PingCAP-QE/Naglfar/README.md

 ### Add Host Machine

 A host machine is the machine to allocate resources and execute job (cluster and workload).
-The "resources" includes memery, cpu cores and exclusive disks.
+The "resources" include memery, cpu cores and exclusive disks.

 There are examples crds: [pipeline-examples](https://github.com/PingCAP-QE/Naglfar/tree/master/pipeline-examples).
 You can see `machine.yaml`: